vyomanant-academy/.github/profile/README.md

 ### 🌩️ About Us

-**Vyomanant Academy** is the learning and training division of **Vyomanant Technologies Private Limited**, focused on **Cloud, DevOps, AI, and emerging technology education**.
+**Vyomanant Academy** is the learning and training division of **Vyomanant Technologies Private Limited**, focused on helping learners build practical, industry-ready technology skills.

-We help students, working professionals, and organizations build practical, industry-ready technology skills through **hands-on training**, **real-world labs**, **production-level projects**, and **career-focused mentoring**.
+We empower students, freshers, working professionals, and learners through **hands-on training**, **real-world labs**, **project-based learning**, and **career-focused mentoring** across modern and emerging technology domains.

-Our mission is to make learners confident in using modern tools, workflows, and cloud-native practices used by real technology teams.
+Our programs are designed to help learners understand concepts, build real solutions, work with industry tools, and confidently apply their skills in professional environments.

 ---